Distinguished Professor of Law

 Ph.D., Georgetown University

-At the 2013 Annual Meeting of the Association of American Law Schools, Dr. Malloy was honored by the Society of Socio-Economists and by Wolters Kluwer Law and Business on the occasion of the 25th anniversary of the publication of his treatise The Corporate Law of Banks.
-In January 2014, he was appointed Contributing Editor of the ContractsProf Blog, for which he writes the GlobalK column.
-Among other projects, he is currently working on Encounters: Law and Literature and the Profession, a study of the Law and Literature movement and its implications for professional ethics and behavior.
+At the 2013 Annual Meeting of the Association of American Law Schools, Dr. Malloy was honored by the Society of Socio-Economists and by Wolters Kluwer Law and Business on the occasion of the 25th anniversary of the publication of his three-volume treatise Banking Law and Regulation.
+Among other projects, he is currently working on Encounters: Law, Literature and the Profession, a study of the Law and Literature movement and its implications for professional ethics and behavior.
 For more information about Dr. Malloy, click on News from Nusquam.